 Psoriatic arthritis (PsA) is a chronic, inflammatory disease of the joints and entheses, where tendons and ligaments connect to bone.
 Like psoriasis, PsA is associated with related health conditions (comorbidities).

 PsA can start at any age and may affect children.
 The disease often appears between ages 30 and 50.
 For many people, it starts about 10 years after psoriasis develops, but some develop PsA first or without ever developing or noticing psoriasis.

 Psoriatic Arthritis Treatment

 Though there is no cure, a growing range of treatments are available to help stop the disease progression, lessen pain, protect joints, and preserve range of motion.
 If you have or suspect you may have PsA, it is extremely important to work with a rheumatologist (a doctor who specializes in how the immune system affects joints, bones, and muscles) to find the right treatment plan.
 For help finding a rheumatologist near you, contact the Patient Navigation Center.

-Psoriatic arthritis can develop slowly with mild symptoms, or it can develop quickly and be severe.
-Early recognition, diagnosis and treatment of psoriatic arthritis can help prevent or limit extensive joint damage that occurs in later stages of the disease.
-Read more about psoriatic arthritis symptoms and diagnosis »
+Early recognition, diagnosis, and treatment of PsA can prevent or limit the extensive joint damage that can occur in later stages of the disease.